BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 And you can use it for free.

-And we have a brand new version that's just maybe a week away from being rolled out, and it's even better.
+And we have a brand new version that's just maybe a week away from being rolled out and it's even better.

 And we are training on the world's knowledge base of scientific studies.

-We are actually mining the knowledge of human civilization for the most important information about uh vaccines and medicine and natural cures and reversing or preventing chronic degenerative disease.
+We are actually mining the knowledge of human civilization for the most important information about vaccines and medicine and natural cures and reversing or preventing chronic degenerative disease.

-Uh, We actually have the entirety of all human knowledge that's ever been published, including every science paper that's ever been published.
+We actually have the entirety of all human knowledge that's ever been published, including every science paper that's ever been published.

-And we are currently mining that information using GPUs in the same way that some people might mine for Bitcoin in order to discover bitcoins, you know, to solve math problems with a hash rate and get Bitcoins.
+And we are currently mining that information using GPUs in the same way that some people might mine for Bitcoin in order to discover Bitcoins, you know, to solve math problems with a hash rate and get Bitcoins.

 Well, we are mining knowledge for treasure of human knowledge.